policecar/ltur-notifier/README.md

     $ easy_install mechanize

-Get your Pushover user token from https://pushover.net/ and enter it into config.py.
+Enter your email specs into the config file or else get a Pushover user token from https://pushover.net/ and use that.
 Specify your traveling data in config.py.
 Then set up a [cronjob](http://crontab.org/) for ltur-notifer.py

     $ crontab -e